 ‘Different employers need graduates who have different capabilities.
 All value the analytical and reflective qualities that lie at the heart of a quality learning experience.
 But there is a growing emphasis by employers on the need for graduates to demonstrate a range of competences which will equip them to work in a global environment, in different countries, in multi-cultural teams, be innovative and enterprising and have strong language skills.’

-One of our most recent activities focused on Languages students was the Brussels Study Tour during which 18 students (including 11 studying Languages) and staff from Modern Languages and the Careers Service visited the EU institutions in Brussels for 4 days to find out about career opportunities in the EU Commission, Interpreting and Translating, Business and Trade, and Journalism, and to meet with Queen’s alumni living and working there.
-Below are some pictures of the Study Tour and comments from the students who participated:
+One of our most recent activities focused on Languages students was the Brussels Study Tour during which 18 students (including 11 studying Languages) and staff from Modern Languages and the Careers Service visited the EU institutions in Brussels for four days to find out about career opportunities in the EU Commission, Interpreting and Translating, Business and Trade, and Journalism, and to meet with Queen’s alumni living and working there.

 The Queen’s student delegation at the European Parliament with Dr Nigel Harkness from the School of Modern Languages